 Most of all, take it slow and steady and enjoy the journey!

-If you have been wondering how to reduce belly after pregnancy in a gentle and non-invasive way, the two routines presented here are a good way to start.
+If you have been wondering how to reduce belly fat after pregnancy in a gentle, non-invasive way, the two routines presented here are a good way to start.
 For the best results, combine the two and turn it into a routine.
 Just remember not to push yourself too much, as you are still recovering from delivery.
-Remember that you may need to spend one or several months consistently practicing each progression level until you are ready to move to the next one.
+Remember that you may need to spend one or more months consistently practicing each progression level before you are ready to move on to the next.

 Of course, fitting exercise into your lifestyle is always a challenge for busy mamas.
 Therefore, check out these 7 simple ways to make time for your mama fitness routine.